 3. Keep the auditors happy

-Ensure your legal responsibilities are met, with minimal impact on the Business as Usual operations when an audit or compliance checks are required.
+Archiving can help ensure your legal responsibilities are met, with minimal impact on the Business as Usual operations when audit or compliance checks are required.
 Keeping the data live is a way to fulfill your legal responsibilities by not deleting important audit-relevant documents and files.
 But the auditor doesn’t care that it takes an hour to get it out of the deep archive, they just want it to exist.

 4. Greater data discovery